 \subsection{Per-Disease Analysis}

 Cardiovascular diseases encompass a wide range of conditions, some of which can be rare and life-threatening.
 In this section, we aim to evaluate the performance of SSL in the classification of each cardiovascular disease separately.
-To this end, we first present the per-class F1-scores of the best performing models for the PTB-XL dataset in Table~\ref{tab:best_model_perclass_ptb}.
-Overall, the best performance of the models on the Normal class of the PTB-XL dataset is achieved when SwAV is pre-trained using the Chapman dataset, with an F1-score of $88.14\%$.
-The CD and MI classes also have relatively strong performances, with F1-scores of $80.85\%$ and $79.77\%$, respectively, when pre-trained on the PTB-XL dataset.
-However, identifying instances from the HYP and STTC classes prove more challenging for the models, with F1-scores of $71.96\%$ and $77.42\%$, respectively.
-This could indicate that features corresponding to some diseases are slightly more challenging to learn and detect compared to others.
+To this end, we first present the per-class f1 scores of the best performing models for PTB-XL dataset in Table~\ref{tab:best_model_perclass_ptb}, which examines the performance of the model on each disease class separately to allow a detailed assessment of how well the model predicts each individual class.
+Overall, the best performance of the models on the Normal class of PTB-XL dataset is achieved when SwAV is pre-trained using Chapman dataset, with an f1 score of $88.14\%$.
+The CD and MI classes also have relatively strong performances, with f1 scores of $80.85\%$ and $79.77\%$, respectively, when pre-trained on PTB-XL dataset.
+However, identifying instances from the HYP and STTC classes prove more challenging for the models, with f1 scores of $71.96\%$ and $77.42\%$, respectively.
+This could indicate that features corresponding to some diseases are slightly more challenging to learn compared to others.

-Table~\ref{tab:best_model_perclass_ptb} demonstrates that the SwAV model pre-trained on PTB-XL outperforms all other models in terms of F1-score for each class of the PTB-XL dataset, with the exception of the normal class, where pre-training on Chapman yields the best result.
+Table~\ref{tab:best_model_perclass_ptb} demonstrates that the SwAV model pre-trained on PTB-XL outperforms other models for each class of PTB-XL dataset, with the exception of the normal class, where pre-training on Chapman yields the best result.

-To evaluate the performance of the models on the Chapman dataset, we use the 11-class configuration as described in Section~\ref{app:dataset}.
+To evaluate the performance of the models on Chapman dataset, we use the 11-class configuration as described in Section~\ref{app:dataset}.
 Although the classes are not evenly distributed, we evaluate each class separately without making any adjustments to the dataset.
-The resulting per-class F1-scores are presented in Table~\ref{tab:best_f1_model_chapman}.
+Per-class f1 scores are presented in Table~\ref{tab:best_f1_model_chapman}.